Skip to content

 # package config here

 The files within a package that contain the current version.
-This is an array of strings, each of which is a file path relative to the knope.toml file.
 Each file must have the same version number as all the other files.

 Knope determines the type of the file using its name (independent of its path), so blah/Cargo.toml is a Cargo.toml file.